Sugar Maple Tree Tapping

 THE SUGAR MAPLE TREE

-The sugar maple tree is the natural resource used to make Brantview Farms Maple 100% pure, single source maple syrup.
+The art of sugar maple tree tapping begins with the famous sugar maple tree.
+It is the natural resource used to make Brantview Farms Maple syrup made from 100% pure, single-source maple syrup.
 Brantview Farms Maple waits until trees are 10-12 inches in diameter (20-40 years old) before tapping them.
 Tapping is when we drill a small hole into the trunk of the sugar maple tree.
 After the hole is created, we then insert a small spout to catch the sap that begins to collect in the hole.
 The spout connects to plastic pipes stretching through the woods, called tubing.
 We limit the number of taps placed in one tree according to the size of the tree so that it will not be damaged.
 Tapping maple trees properly does not affect tree health.
 The sap collected is only a small fraction of the total amount of sap in a sugar maple tree.

 If the maple trees are taken care of properly, the same tree can be tapped year after year.
 At Brantview Farms Maple there are over 10,000 tree taps.
-All sap is sourced from Brantview Farms Maple 300-acres of sugar woods.
+At Brantview Farms Maple, sugar maple tree tapping occurs over 10,000 sugar maple trees.
+All sap is sourced locally at Brantview Farms Maple 300-acres of sugar maple woods.

 MAPLE SYRUP SEASON & WEATHER